Best drive Defensive & Advance Driving School

 Vehicle Safety Questions: Show Me, Tell Me

-• How to check tire pressure
+• How to check tyre pressure

 • How to test brake lights

-• How to use windscreen washers
+• How to use windscreen washers.

 Moving Off Safely and Control of the Car

-The examiner watches how you:
+The examiner observes you:

 • Check mirrors